 The only hard part about donation link building is finding the right websites to donate to.
 So we’ll spend the bulk of this guide giving you tips, tricks, and advice for finding those donation sites that will help you build domain authority.
 Here’s what you need to know.

 How to evaluate a donation site

 Once you find a website that accepts donations in exchange for links, you shouldn’t automatically donate without doing some additional research.

-Let’s look at a donation site that I found online (DragonFly BSD), and we’ll it as an example for our evaluation process.
+Let’s look at a donation site that we found online (DragonFly BSD), and we’ll it as an example for our evaluation process.

 There are six main factors that need to be taken into consideration:

 We’ll go through each one of these in greater detail so you’ll know exactly how to evaluate any donation site you come across.

 Page authority and domain authority